 - Change HVAC Filters

 The best thing a person can do to keep any HVAC part up and running is to change their HVAC filters.
 For an evaporator coil, this is especially crucial.
 When an HVAC filter is clogged, not enough air moves through the filter.
-This lowers the pressure of the evaporator coil and stops the evaporator coil from working properly.
+This lowers the pressure of the evaporator coil and stops it from working properly.
 An evaporator coil requires good airflow in order to continue working.
-Changing the HVAC filters not only helps to maintain the evaporator coil, but the entire HVAC system as a whole.
-It is generally recommended to change an HVAC filter every six months or sooner based on a person’s household needs.
+Changing the HVAC filters not only helps to maintain the coil, but the entire HVAC system as a whole.
+It is generally recommended to change an HVAC filter every three months or sooner based on a person’s household needs.

 - Schedule Yearly Maintenance